ehm-93/emmettsdomain/README.md

 # Emmett's Domain

-This is just a quick POC Angular site.
+This is just a quick Angular site.
 See it in action at [Emmett's Domain](https://emmettsdomain.org).

 ## Development server